alfierushby/AR/README.md

 logo.
 If a user moves an item they can pick their tag up and place it in another place which would change the tag's geo-location.

+## Documentation

+Please see the Documentation branch for further information on this project.

 ## How to build this project